Best portable camping fridge freezers in Australia 2021: Single zone

 Is the Dometic CFX3 any good?

 Perhaps the most revered of the portable camping fridges in the Australian market is Dometic.
 These iconic fridges were previously referred to as Waeco, but have rebranded in recent years.
-As such, older models still bear the Waeco name, so don't let that confuse you – it's the same mob.
+As such, older models still bear the Waeco name, so don't let that confuse you.

 The Dometic CFX3 55L, as well as its sister models in additional capacities, ticks all the boxes you might expect from a premium portable fridge without innovating.
 The design is particularly robust, with a squat shape that has reinforced corners and very strong handles.
 It feels unbreakable.
 The lid can also be fully detached and turned around if that suits your needs.